L'Oudon

 L'Oudon (/fr/) is a former commune in the Calvados department in the Normandy region in northwestern France.
+It was formed in 1972 by the merger of Saint-Martin-de-Fresnay with Ammeville, Berville, Écots, Notre-Dame-de-Fresnay, Garnetot, Grandmesnil, Lieury, Montpinçon and Tôtes.
 On 1 January 2017, it was merged into the new commune Saint-Pierre-en-Auge.